alttch/finac/README.md

 Finac database contain 3 entity types:

 * **asset** currency, ISIN, stock code etc., currencies "USD" and "EUR" are created automatically.
-Finac don't divide assets into currencies, property and other.
+Finac doesn't divide assets into currencies, property and other.
 This allows creating applications for the various areas using the single library.